-From years 4 to 6 you can do your clinical rotations in the UK (or your home country).
+From years 4 to 6, you can do clinical rotations in your home country.

-Thus, KHIM can be considered among the more affordable medical universities in Europe.
-Thanks to the quality of its education, the Institute offers good value for its price.
+Thus, KHIM can be considered among the best value for money and one of the more affordable medical universities in Europe thanks to the quality of its education.
+The Institute offers great value for its price.

-The Institute’s admissions office requires applicants to take 2 entrance exams: one in English and another in Chemistry.
+The Institute’s admissions office requires applicants to take 3 entrance exams: English, Medicine, and Biology.
 Travelling to a foreign country can be exciting enough on its own, so Medlink Students provides timely solutions for the admissions process.
 The comprehensive service includes:

 In addition, Kharkiv Institute of Medicine is recognised by the World Health Organisation.
 Last but not least, graduates from KHIM are eligible to take the US Medical Licensing Examinations for certification in the United States and Canada.

 The university has also received a confirmation from the Accreditation Agency in Health and Social Sciences for the successful completion of the accreditation procedure of its study program "Medicine" with the degree "Doctor of Medicine (M.D.)".